weiyaw/OpenAgentSafety/README.md

 - **Rich safety evaluation** via deterministic + LLM-based scoring
 - **Built on robust agent evaluation and complex social frameworks TheAgentCompany + Sotopia foundations**

+## Data and Evaluation
+- The trajectories and evaluation results of Claude Sonnet 3.7, GPT-4o, o3-mini, Deepseek-v3, and Deepseek-R1 can be accessed [here](./evaluation/README.md).
+- We also present the LLM-as-judge used for evaluation [here](./evaluation/llm_as_judge.py).

 ## Citation (coming soon)

 ## Contributing